mmcc007/sylph/README.md

 - TEAM_ID
 This is the Developer Portal Team ID.
 It is of the form 'ABCDEFGHIJ'.

+Note: if not running on an iOS pool this environment variable is not required.

 A check is made before the start of a run to confirm this environment variable is present.

 ## Populating a device pool